772/single-variable-algebra-compiler/README.md

 ## Trivia

-This programming language was designed in years of 2019, 2020 and 2024 by the author of this compiler.
+- This programming language was designed in years of 2019, 2020 and 2024 by the author of this compiler.
 He wrote his Master Thesis about this.
+- There is a lot of room for improvement: Simply renaming functions like left(x) will remove the performance optimization for it.
+It is planned to have a better expression simplifications in the future.